chensoft/chensoft/README.md

-# Hey, glad you're here! 🥳
+# Welcome to my GitHub profile! 🥳

 🐼 Hi there!
 I'm Jian Chen, a full-stack game developer from the vibrant city of Shanghai, China.